kfchou/kfchou.github.io/_drafts/2026-01-10-uv-monorepo.md

-## Building Python Monorepos in 2026: The Power of uv Workspaces
+## Building Python Monorepos: uv Workspaces

 Managing a complex Python repository with a shared core, various plugins, and multiple applications used to be a headache involving brittle path dependencies or complex scripts.
 In 2026, the uv workspace has emerged as the definitive solution for these "monorepo" architectures.

 ## What is a Workspace?
 UV's Workspace concept is heavily inspired by Rust's Cargo -- a high performance tool for managing large codebases with multiple related packages.
-* A workspace consists of many **Workspace Members**.
+* A workspace consists of many **workspace members**.
 Members are the individual local packages (applications or libraries) that make up the workspace.
 Each member has its own pyproject.toml to define its specific dependencies and configuration.
 * The entire workspace shares a **single uv.lock file** located at the workspace root.
 This ensures that all members use consistent versions of shared dependencies, preventing version conflicts between different parts of your project.
-* Workspace Root: Every workspace must have a root directory that contains a pyproject.toml file with a [tool.uv.workspace] table.
+* Workspace Root: Every workspace must have a root directory that contains a pyproject.toml file with a `[tool.uv.workspace]` table.
 This root is also considered a workspace member.
 * Unified Environment: By default, uv creates a single virtual environment (.venv) for the entire workspace, which includes all members and their dependencies.
 Members are installed into this environment as editable packages, meaning changes to one member are immediately reflected when used by another.

 Workspace members are treated as local editable packages.
 They can reference each other without being published.
 The workspace root serves as a wrapper, or a "dev" environment, for its members.
 It is an orchestration layer to define shared context across the workspace members.